-Some people with I/DD challenges thrive better when they live at home.
+Some people with I/DD thrive better when they live at home.
 While that’s the case, they may still need assistance from a third-party.
-In such instances, one of our compassionate team members will be glad to provide all the support that’s necessary.
+In such instances, one of our compassionate team members will be glad to provide all the supports that are needed.

 Day services are one of our most sought-after services.
 The day services we offer are habilitative and they’re tailored to suit the specific needs of the people who use them.

 With Nebraska’s A&D Waiver Program going into effect in August 2020, our A&D waiver services are a relatively new addition to our list of I/DD services.
 Our A&D waiver services are designed to provide support for children and adults who have I/DD challenges.
 Without our A&D waiver services, these people might end up living in a nursing home or another type of healthcare facility instead of being able to live at home.

 Too often, people who have I/DD need additional supports to get or keep a job.
 Having a job, earning a living, and gaining financial independence are fundamental rights we believe everyone should enjoy.
 That’s why we’re so proud to offer vocational rehab and related services at our welcoming facility.